jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 We were encouraged to use our own product within the middleware with the only restriction that we could not reference any code that was higher than our code in the architecture stack for our middleware.

 One of our components was the __ConfigurationManager__.
 Configuration values could be declared in an [XML](https://en.wikipedia.org/wiki/XML) file.
 The ConfigurationManager would read the XML files and provide an API to retrieve values.
-Its use looked something like this:
+Its use resembled this:
 ```java
 ConfigurationManager configurationManager = new ConfigurationManager(); // I can't remember if we had to specify the XML files, or whether it knew where to find them.
 int timeout = configurationManager.get("TimeOut");